alescortes/food-delivery_bdt2022/README.md

 3) in the analytics phase, to plot the routes on the map, several calls are made to the [Direction API](https://openrouteservice.org/dev/#/api-docs/v2/directions).

 ### Running the program
 The code is dockerized.
-To run it, just clone the repository and then type from terminal <pre><code>-sudo docker-compose up</code></pre> and everything should work beautifully (at least on Linux machines, perhaps less beautifully on MacOs).
+To run it, just clone the repository and then type from terminal <pre><code>sudo docker-compose up</code></pre> and everything should work beautifully (at least on Linux machines, perhaps less beautifully on MacOs).

 MongoDB runs on port 27017.
 Flask dashboard runs on port 5000.